Diffusion Model in Causal Inference with Unmeasured Confounders: Proposed Algorithm

 \subsection{Backdoor Diffusion-based Causal Model}

 To overcome the problem of DCM and use the observational data as much as possible, we introduce the novel \textit{\textbf{B}ackdoor Criterion-based \textbf{DCM} (\textbf{BDCM})} algorithm inspired by the backdoor criterion proposed by Pearl \cite{pearl2016causal}.
-We introduce the \textit{backdoor criterion} first as follows.
+To define the backdoor criterion, we introduce the notion of blocking a path in DAG.

+\begin{definition}[Block a Path] We say that the node $Z$ blocks a path $P$ if the path $P$ includes a \textit{chain} $L \to Z \to R$, or a \textit{folk} $L \gets Z \to R$ where $L$ and $R$ are the nodes in the path $P$. \end{definition}